23z86/pip_updater/readme.md

 You can trigger multiple updates at the same time.

 ## **Tipps**
-To change IP and port as you wish in https://github.com/23z86/pip_updater/blob/master/main.py#L52
+To change IP and port as you wish, set them in https://github.com/23z86/pip_updater/blob/master/main.py#L52

 Feel free to contribute/creating PRs :)